 Examples of channel crossover:

 The message is clear.
 Shoppers expect an ecosystem that allows them to shop between platforms seamlessly.
 More importantly, gauging the impact and value of individual channels is becoming more difficult.
 How should you manage multiple channels when your overall revenue is going up inside of a geography?
-Developing an eco-system inside of the new retail landscape is a process that starts with supply chain, continues through multiple channels, and leverages one unified message and pricing methodology to drive a seamless customer experience.
+Developing an ecosystem inside of the new retail landscape is a process that starts with the supply chain, continues through multiple channels, and leverages one unified message and pricing methodology to drive a seamless customer experience.

 Defining the Components

-Omnichannel retail planning is a global approach to channel specific initiatives designed to maximize overall revenue.
+Omnichannel retail planning is a global approach to channel-specific initiatives designed to maximize overall revenue.
 Market share may bleed from one channel to the next, but as long as it is captured from competitors, the strategy is working.
-Measuring the total contribution of geographic trade zones while still managing the revenue maximizing levers per channel should be used to roll-up efforts into a global view of strategic effectiveness.
+Measuring the total contribution of geographic trade zones while still managing the revenue-maximizing levers per channel should be used to roll-up efforts into a global view of strategic effectiveness.

 Current State – Product is produced to annualized budgeted forecasts by channel based on historic sales and fulfilled through distribution centers to each channel.

 Current State – Retail doors are placed in locations with the best potential demographic concentration to drive sales.
-Trade zones are generally evaluated based on driving distance and the proximity to competing brands.
+Trade zones are generally evaluated based on driving distance and proximity to competing brands.